kevancress/MeasureIt_ARCH/docs/docs/intro/faq.md

 A reality of the Architecture Engineering and Construction (AEC) industry is that we need to share information quickly, often, and in the formats that the rest of the industry expects.
 Unfortunaly if you're working on a project with many consultants that need to exchange tightly co-ordinated CAD files (or work with centralized BIM information), then MeasureIt_ARCH is likely not a good fit for your project right now.

 That said, MeasureIt_ARCH does have a (partially) functioning .dxf exporter, along with some options for configuring CAD layer setting.
-This is a work in progress, but does allow for drawings to be exported to AutoCAD.
+This is a work in progress, but does allow for drawings to be exported to AutoCAD when needed, although this process is currently far from seamless.

 #### MeasureIt_ARCH, is that related to MeasureIt?